 Beech is also known as Common Beech (Fagus sylvatica).
 As well as the normal green beech, we also supply Copper Beech (Fagus sylvatica purpurea).

-Why should I plant a bare root beech hedge?
+Why should I plant a beech hedge?

 How tall will beech grow?